kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic/_index.en.md

 {{% notice note %}}
 A couple of settings are duplicated across the `values.yaml` and the KubermaticConfiguration CRD.
-The installer will take care of filling in the gaps, so it is sufficient to configure the base domain in the KubermaticConfiguration and letting the installer then set it in the `values.yaml` as well.
+The installer will take care of filling in the gaps, so it is sufficient to configure the base domain in the KubermaticConfiguration and let the installer set it in `values.yaml` as well.
 {{% /notice %}}

 ### Create a StorageClass